 The CLARITY Act is a broad digital asset market structure bill that divides regulatory authority over cryptocurrencies between the SEC and CFTC, while also defining rules for stablecoin issuers and operators.

-After months of delays — including a late cancellation of a markup session when Coinbase pulled its support — a bipartisan agreement on the most contentious provision, stablecoin yield, was reached on March 20, 2026.
-The Senate Banking Committee is now targeting a markup in late April, with the Senate floor vote window estimated at May through June 2026.
+After months of delays — including a late cancellation of a markup session when Coinbase pulled its support (twice, most recently rejecting the April 2 compromise draft) — a bipartisan framework on stablecoin yield was locked in via the March 20 deal and reaffirmed in the April 2 compromise text.
+The Senate Banking Committee is targeting a markup session for the second half of April, after returning from Easter recess on April 13.
+Senate floor vote window: May through June 2026.

 One key timeline point: if this bill doesn’t pass by May 2026, Senator Bernie Moreno (R-OH) has said digital asset legislation won’t move for the foreseeable future.
-That makes the next six weeks politically critical.
+That makes the next three weeks after April 13 politically critical.

 The Stablecoin Yield Ban: What the Law Would Actually Do